-Non-discretionary Customer Orders received by a Participant, an Authorized Trader or Authorized Broker shall be entered into Thethe Eris Trading System in the sequence received.
-Nondiscretionary Orders that cannot be immediately entered into Thethe Eris Trading System must be entered when the Orders become executable in the sequence in which the Orders were received.
+Non-discretionary Customer Orders received by a Participant, an Authorized Trader or Authorized Broker shall be entered into the Eris Trading System in the sequence received.
+Non-discretionary Orders that cannot be immediately entered into the Eris Trading System must be entered when the Orders become executable in the sequence in which the Orders were received.